naomiHauret/playbook/chatbot/README.md

 # @playbook/chatbot

-Main interface for Playbook end-users.
+Main game interface for Playbook end-users.

+## Commands

+This chatbot is designed to handle **text messages only**.
+It works along frames to provide an inline gaming experience as much as possible.

 ---